rbwendt/data-viz-recap/slides.md

 # Meetup recap

-Most of this comes (with permission) from Lisa Shiller's talk here on Tuesday night.
-I can supply her better slide deck to anyone who is interested.
+I was going to recap Lisa Shiller's talk here on Tuesday night.
+She's doing an L&L next week, so let's do a primer.

 # What is data viz?